uio-bmi/immuneML/docs/source/galaxy/galaxy_dataset.rst

             # other import parameters may be specified here

-Note: if you used the 'Pickle' export format and your immuneML dataset history element suddenly gives you errors when you use it as an input to other tools (while it used to work before), it could be due to an immuneML version update.
+Note: if you used the 'Binary' export format and your immuneML dataset history element suddenly gives you errors when you use it as an input to other tools (while it used to work before), it could be due to an immuneML version update.
 To solve this problem, try to rerun the 'Create dataset' tool with the same input files (for example by clicking :ref:`the 'Run this job again' button <History items>`), and use the new immuneML dataset history element.